khadni/MVP-AutomatedPortfolioManager/README.md

 1. Open the `functions/updateRequestDon.js` script and update the `subscriptionId` variable with your Chainlink Functions subscription ID.

-1. Fund your Functions subscription with at least 5 testnet LINK.
+1. Fund your Functions subscription with at least 5 testnet LINK ([Chainlink Functions UI](https://functions.chain.link/)).

 1. Run the following script to update the `OffchainDataFetcher` Functions request with [DON-hosted Secrets](https://docs.chain.link/chainlink-functions/resources/secrets):